Nemir Kirdar: Early life

-Kirdar was born in Kirkuk, Iraq, to the influential Turkmen Kirdar family who were prominent in the politics of the late Ottoman Empire and interwar Iraq.
+Kirdar was born in Kirkuk, Iraq, to the influential Turkmen Kirdar family, who were prominent in the politics of the late Ottoman Empire and interwar Iraq.
+He was of Iraqi Turkmen background from Kirkuk.
 He completed his primary education at Baghdad's Saadoun School, his secondary education at the Jesuit-run Baghdad College, and his initial university education at Robert College in Istanbul, initially studying engineering then switching to economics and liberal arts.
 He envisioned to pursue a political career in his native Iraq, but after a military coup overthrew the Iraqi monarchy in 1958, Kirdar left Iraq to the United States where his cousins lived.
 Having only completed three out of four years at Robert College, he had to find a new university that would accept him into the final year for an economics degree.

 Career

 Kirdar graduated from the University of the Pacific in California in 1960, with a bachelor's degree in economics.
 He then moved to Phoenix, Arizona where he began his career in the financial world as a teller for the First National Bank of Arizona.
 Two years later he returned to Iraq, where he started and sold several businesses.
 In 1969, he was wrongfully jailed after a misunderstanding over his involvement with a U.S. company he represented, and left Iraq permanently, returning to the United States.
 After settling in New York, Kirdar returned to the banking industry and earned an MBA at Fordham University's night school.
 He then worked in South East Asia and Japan for Allied Bank International.
 In 1974, he joined Chase Manhattan Bank in New York as vice president.
 Between 1976 and 1981, Kirdar worked in the Middle East, overseeing and directing Chase's banking network in the region.

 Having worked in the Middle East and seeing the potential for growth in the region, in 1982, he founded Investcorp, a firm specializing in global alternative investments including private equity, hedge funds, real estate, technology investments and capital growth in the GCC region.
 The firm connected investors in the Gulf to investment opportunities in the West.
 Kirdar was CEO for over 30 years until 2015, becoming chairman, until retiring in 2017.